Ram Pada Jamatia

-Rama Pada Jamatia (born 13 February 1957) is an Indian Politician from Tripura.
-He is currently serving as Minister of Tribal Welfare (excluding TRP & PTG) and Industry & Commerce (Handloom, Handicrafts and Sericulture) in Government of Tripura under Manik Saha Ministry.
+Rama Pada Jamatia (born 13 February 1957) is an Indian politician from Tripura.
+He formerly served as Minister of Tribal Welfare (excluding TRP & PTG) and Industry & Commerce (Handloom, Handicrafts and Sericulture) in Government of Tripura under Manik Saha Ministry.
 He became the MLA from Bagma Assembly Constituency by defeating CPI(M) candidate Naresh Jamatia by a margin of 2,833 votes in 2018.